Scaling Laws for Moral Machine Judgment in Large Language Models: Discussion

 Our findings establish that computational scale systematically predicts moral judgment capabilities in LLMs.
 Across 75 model configurations spanning three orders of magnitude (0.27B--1000B parameters), we observed a consistent power-law relationship ($D \propto S^{-0.10 \pm 0.01}$, $R^2=0.50$, $p<0.001$), where distance from human moral preferences decreases predictably with model size.
 This relationship proved robust to potential confounding factors: mixed-effects models controlling for model family confirmed that the scaling pattern persists across diverse architectures and training approaches.
 Family-specific analyses revealed predominantly negative relationships between size and alignment across all major model families (DeepSeek, Llama, Gemma, Qwen), demonstrating that the power-law pattern is not driven by any single architectural approach or training methodology.

-While computational scale represents the primary determinant of moral alignment, additional factors contribute independently.
+While computational scale represents an important factor in moral alignment, additional factors contribute independently.
 Extended reasoning models demonstrated significantly better alignment ($\beta = -0.16$, $p = 0.001$).
 Critically, this effect varies with model size: the size$\times$reasoning interaction ($\beta = 0.057$, $p = 0.024$) indicates that extended reasoning provides greater relative benefits in smaller models, while very large models already capture much of this capability through scale alone.
 This indicates that architectural or training innovations enabling extended reasoning, such as chain-of-thought processing~\cite{wei2022chain,wang2023selfconsistency} and iterative refinement~\cite{madaan2023self}, enhance moral judgment, with this enhancement being particularly pronounced when computational scale is limited.
 In contrast, temporal factors in model development, proxied by release date, did not contribute substantially to alignment after controlling for size and reasoning capability ($p = 0.76$).
-This null result suggests that while model size and reasoning architecture represent primary pathways to improved moral alignment, scale-independent improvements over time—which could include advances in training practices, data curation, or alignment techniques—do not provide comparable benefits, at least within the temporal range of our dataset (2023--2025).
+This null result suggests that within our dataset, the variance in alignment is better explained by computational scale than by temporal trends in model development, possibly because improvements in moral alignment over time are largely mediated by increases in model size rather than scale-independent advances in training or alignment procedures.
+This interpretation should be treated cautiously, however, given the limited temporal range of our dataset (95\% of models released in 2024--2025) and the presence of other confounding factors discussed below.